 4. Drain the marinated onions and mix them into the potatoes along with diced parsley and dill.

-6. Mix the homemade mayonnaise into the potato salad, adjusting the amount to taste.
+6. Mix the mayonnaise without eggs into the potato salad, adjusting the amount to taste.

 7. Carefully stir all the ingredients together until well combined.